 McKenzie River National Recreational Trail: Clear Lake to Trail Bridge is a 12.4 mile lightly trafficked out and back trail located near Blue River, Oregon that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.

 Single track trail through old growth forests, waterfalls, and McKenzie River This hike can be done in either direction (downhill or uphill).
 This is the downhill version (2 of 4 parts making up the 26 mile McKenzie Trail).
 This is a single track trail so hiking boots are recommend, if on a bike, the first half is moderate to advanced in skill level, and the last half is advanced as you weave through the lava fields.
 There are lots of roots & rocks to step over and narrow ridges, so young children need to be watched.
 From the Clear Lake parking lot follow the marked trail signs heading south (South Jct) across HWY 126.
 Your first stopping point will be Sahalie Falls, then a mile further down the trail will be Koosah Falls.
 About 5 miles into the hike you will come to the "Blue Pool" which where the river comes out through an underground lava tube (my reason for the hike).
 Several of the bridge crossings are hewn logs with rails on one side, again watch young kids.
 End at Trailbridge camp ground where this is a pay phone, toilets and water.